lcy604/LibraryManagementSystem/README.md

 ## How to Run
 1. Ensure you have Java11 installed on your machine.
-2. Compile the source code: javac LibraryManagementSystem.java
+2. Compile the source code
 3. Run the application: java LibraryManagementSystem

 ## Notes